jibintgeorgecareer-DEV/jibintgeorgecareer-DEV/README.md

 ## Hi there 👋

 I'm Jibin, a BCA student passionate about programming and web development.
-Skilled in C++, Java, and PHP.
+Skilled in C++, and PHP.
 I recently developed a job portal website using HTML, CSS, JavaScript, PHP, and XAMPP, showcasing my ability to integrate frontend design with backend logic.
 I’m continuously learning and exploring new ways to create impactful digital solutions.